Strolling along Laguna Beach

 Surfers in Huntington Beach, California

-Huntington Beach is one of my favorite beach towns in Orange County.
-In addition to an 8 mile long bike/walking path, you will also find plenty of unique restaurants and shops and exciting events all year long.
 Known as the “Surfing Capital of the World,” the Huntington Beach pier is a great place to observe surfers in action.
 The US Open of Surfing is held annually each summer.
 Those without a shark phobia, can sign up for a lesson!
-If you are going to learn to surf in Southern California, you might as well learn to do so in the Surfing Capital.
+If you are going to learn to surf, you might as well learn to do so in the Surfing Capital.
+I would love to surf but I am too terrified of possible shark encounters (I can’t imagine my legs just dangling in the water while I can’t see anything).
+I’ll watch the pros instead!
+Or better yet visit the International Surfing Museum.

-Bird on the Huntington Beach, California pier
+Weird bird on the Huntington Beach pier

 Address: Main & PCH Huntington Beach, CA 92646 (Pier)